 To many, these terrible behaviors deserve punishment, and the coronavirus is a plague sent by God for that purpose.

 Yet another message could be that the coronavirus is a clear consequence for breaking God’s dietary laws of clean and unclean meats.
-What people eat may seem inconsequential, but when several of the world’s worst diseases such as HIV, Ebola and swine flu are connected to unclean animals that are consumed by humans, the connection is hard to ignore.
+What people eat may seem inconsequential, but when several of the world’s worst diseases such as Ebola and swine flu are connected to unclean animals that are consumed by humans, the connection is hard to ignore.

 The consensus on the coronavirus is that it originated in a meat market filled with items not intended to be eaten including items routinely consumed raw.
 Was the virus a result of disobeying God’s laws on health and thus a strong message from Him to change our diets?

 Other messages can be gleaned from the virus, but one divine message from God to mankind is undeniable: I exist and without Me you will never fully resolve your problems and realize the abundant life I have in store for you (John 10:10).

 This is a clear message God has been sending to mankind for thousands of years through the challenges of previous pandemics, war, weather upsets and other catastrophes.

 Individuals usually do not pay attention in time of prosperity or when things are going well.
 It takes adversity for them to truly consider (Ecc.
 7:14).

 The coronavirus is the latest adversity putting everyone on notice.
 Some are suffering from the disease itself.
 Others are watching loved ones become ill.
 Millions have lost their source of income despite not contracting the virus or knowing anyone who has.
 People, who thrive on social contact, were forbidden to interact with one another in meaningful ways due to stifling rules and regulations.